 - Invest in humanitarian assistance in the region.
 The first necessary investment is to provide resources to meet the specific needs of those who are internally displaced or migrants, including humanitarian cash support, developing a robust shelter system, and improving access to information.

 - Support opportunities for people to find safety in their communities of first refuge.
-Money, legal support for asylum claims, and psychosocial support are among the priority needs for internally displaced people (IDP).
+Money and psychosocial support are among the priority needs for internally displaced people (IDP).
 Programs that address cash and protection needs for IDP can provide life-sustaining opportunities for them.

 - Support returnees to reestablish their lives in their country of origin.
 Those who return either voluntarily or involuntarily to their country of origin return with new skills, new perspectives, and with proven track record to be innovative and risk taking.
 Returnees represent a unique workforce and population that can add and contribute to their country of origin, however they face many of the same challenges as new migrants face—lack of understanding of systems, lack of access to resources, and need for wrap-around protection and psychosocial support.

 - Build protection capacity and alternative pathways in the region.
 The United States government should work with local partners and NGOs to strengthen protection capacity and uphold the right to seek asylum in alignment with international law.
 With protection forward support from organizations, the government can work with NGOs to receive direct referrals for vulnerable populations, such as LGBTQI+ asylum seekers.
 Furthermore, significantly increasing in country resettlement and ensuring timely regional refugee processing will serve to provide protection from the existing risks of violence, trafficking, and life-threatening migration journeys.